 Interested volunteers with positive attitudes are encouraged to e-mail Dr. Lorenzi at David.Lorenzi@iup.edu to apply.

-The Jimmy Stewart Museum, located on 835 Philadelphia Street in Indiana, is looking for volunteers to assist their guests at the ticket booth and museum, as well as to help with other light duties.
+The Jimmy Stewart Museum, located at 835 Philadelphia Street in Indiana, is looking for volunteers to assist their guests at the ticket booth and museum, as well as to help with other light duties.
 Volunteers should be friendly and well-spoken.
-This is an ongoing opportunity.
+This is

 If interested, please visit the office or contact Tim Harley, director, or Pauline Simms, volunteer, at 724-349-6112.